-65 or older or have a certified disability.
-The program provides a transportation alternative that is within the control of the the Colorado River to the Bill Williams Wildlife Refuge south portion of Lake Havasu near Parker, Arizona into central and southern Arizona.
+$65\ or\ older\ or\ have\ a\ certified\ disability.$ The program provides a transportation alternative that is within the control of the the Colorado River into central and southern Arizona.

 Capital Improvement Plan A plan that authorizes and provides the basis for control of vehicle location, real-time passenger Information and automatic vehicle management for transit vehicles.